maxdumas/embedding-atlas/README.md

 embedding-atlas <your-dataset.parquet>
 ```

-In addition to the command line tool, Embedding Atlas is also available as a Jupyter widget:
+In addition to the command line tool, Embedding Atlas is also available as a Python Notebook (e.g., Jupyter) widget:

 ```python
 from embedding_atlas.widget import EmbeddingAtlasWidget